Opentrons/Protocols/protocols/48648f/README.md

     * Nucleic Acid Purification

 ## Description
 This protocol automates the transfer of up to 90 patient samples to an extraction plate for the purification of nucleic acids using an Opentrons OT-2 robot.
 This is a pythonized version of a [Protocol Designer protocol](https://s3.amazonaws.com/pf-upload-01/u-4256/0/2021-01-27/jd23jyu/Sample%20Plating%2090%20samples.json).
 Each of the six patient sample racks should contain a full set of 15 samples.
-Wells A1, B1, H1, A7, B7, and H7 in the extraction plate are left empty.
+Wells A1, B1, H1, A7, B7, and H7 in the extraction plate are left empty unless otherwise specified in the parameters below.
 The protocol transfers 100uL of each sample into a new well on the extraction plate using the custom tube rack and custom NEST well plate.

 ---
 ![Materials Needed](https://s3.amazonaws.com/opentrons-protocol-library-website/custom-README-images/001-General+Headings/materials.png)